Discover Natural Healing with Bee Venom Therapy

 What is Bee Venom Therapy?

-Bee Venom Therapy involves introducing controlled amounts of bee venom to the body, usually through direct bee stings or other delivery methods, to stimulate a healing response.
-Bee venom contains powerful compounds—including melittin, apamin, and adolapin—that are known for their anti-inflammatory and pain-relieving properties.
+Bee Venom Therapy involves introducing controlled amounts of bee venom to the body to stimulate a healing response.
+Bee venom contains powerful compounds, including melittin, apamin, and adolapin, that are known for their anti-inflammatory and pain-relieving properties.

 The Science Behind Bee Venom